School Science Lessons

 Phaeophyceae

-Phellem cork
+Phellem, cork

-Phloem cells of tomato
+Phloem cells of pumpkin

 Photosynthesis